reingart/pyfpdf/docs/Templates.md

 A template is used like a dict, setting its items' values.

-# How to use Templates #
+** How to use Templates? **

-There are two approaches to using templates.
+There are two approaches to using templates, detailed in the sections below:

 ## Using Template() ##